faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 The steps to follow are:

-1. Set the `Malloc Stack` option in the Diagnostics settings tab for the app Schema settings.
+1. Set the `Malloc Stack` option in the Diagnostics settings tab for the app Scheme settings.
 2. Launch the app.
 3. Press the Debug Memgraph Button
 4. For command line based analysis, _File -> Export Memory Graph..._